adam-mcdaniel/sight/README.md

     # Resizes the image to a given size
     def resize(self, size)

-    # Resizes the image to a given size
-    def resize(self, size)

-    # gets rid of specs and closes holes in image
-    def smooth(self)

     # gets rid of specs and closes holes in image
     def smooth(self)